DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/FinOps.md

 ![License manager](IMAGES/System-parameters.png "License manager")

-## Enabling license control of model against tenant in FinOps – Technical Guide
+# Technical Guide - Enabling license control
-## Getting Started

 To get started you would require a tenant GUID, this is something that is uniquely recognized for your organization. <br>
 For this example, the following tenant ID will be used. <br>